ShaikhBorhanUddin/Facial-Emotion-Recognition-Project/README.md

 ![Dashboard](https://github.com/ShaikhBorhanUddin/Facial-Emotion-Recognition/blob/main/Image/roc_resnet.png?raw=true)

 In the last three image, ConvNeXtBase, ResNet50V2, and ResNet101V2 are analyzed.
 These models deliver robust classification results, comparable to EfficientNetB2–B5, with AUCs consistently between 0.95 and 1.00.
-ConvNeXtBase stands out with a perfect AUC of 1.00 for both "Happiness" and "Neutral," while maintaining strong performance across the other classes.
-The ROC curves of ResNet101V2 and ResNet50V2 are closely packed with high slopes, indicating minimal class confusion and strong predictive power.
+ConvNeXtBase (left image) stands out with a perfect AUC of 1.00 for both "Happiness" and "Neutral," while maintaining strong performance across the other classes.
+The ROC curves of ResNet101V2 (right image) and ResNet50V2 (middle image) are closely packed with high slopes, indicating minimal class confusion and strong predictive power.
 Unlike VGG models, these architectures exhibit better generalization, as supported by both their AUC scores and the smoothness and steepness of the ROC curves.

 ## 🖼️ Visualizations